 - Enhancing Competitiveness - By reducing costs, FTZs level the playing field and improve U.S. competitiveness.
 FTZs can help businesses reduce production, transaction, and logistics-related costs by lowering effective duty rates, allowing special entry procedures, and encouraging production closer to market.
 Reducing costs through FTZ use can lead to more competitive U.S. operations, thereby helping to maintain U.S. activity and jobs.

-About the Foreign-Trade Zone Program
+About the Foreign-Trade Zones Program

-- Retail sales are prohibited within a zone
+- Retail sales are prohibited within a zone site

-- The FTZ Act prohibits residence within a zone
+- The FTZ Act prohibits residence within a zone site

 - With the exception of formal customs entry procedures, all other local, state and federal laws and regulations apply (including labor and immigration laws)